awsdocs/amazon-workmail-user-guide/doc_source/outlook-client.md

 ## Connecting Microsoft Outlook clients to your Amazon WorkMail account<a name="connect-outlook-client"></a>

-Amazon WorkMail uses auto\-discover to configure your Outlook client\.
+Amazon WorkMail uses AutoDiscover to configure your Outlook client\.
 To set up your Outlook client, you need your Amazon WorkMail email address and password\.
 Amazon WorkMail integrates with the following versions of Outlook:
 + Office Outlook 2007, Outlook 2010, Outlook 2013, Outlook 2016, and Outlook 2019
 + Outlook for Mac 2011, Outlook 2016 for Mac, and Outlook 2019 for Mac